 Connect your website with Google Search Console

 Google Search Console is one of the most effective and must-have tools for any kind of website.
-It gives you the opportunity to submit your website to Google, and collect a hand full of real data.
+It allows you to submit your website to Google, and collect a hand full of real data.

-To start a website effectively, you need to connect it with your website, submit the sitemap, and familiarize yourself with it.
+To start a website effectively, you need to connect your website with Google Search Console, submit the sitemap, and familiarize yourself with it.

 How does Google Search Console help your website?

 - You can submit your website to Google using it.

 - It allows you to submit the sitemap.

 - You can see the performance of your website.

 - It lets you inspect URLs and you can request to crawl a certain page.